pcarbo/varbvs/README.md

 and AncestryDNA, San Francisco, CA<br>
 2012-2016

-Other important contributors to this software include Xiang Zhu and Matthew Stephens.
+Other major contributors to this software include Xiang Zhu and Matthew Stephens.